zzy1993/exercise/README.md

 ## purpose

-One of my hobby is map collection.
-Map could be an art, a record of human civilization more than a tool.
-I hope to build a simple web app as a platform to share my favorite map images from either my collection or online resource.
+I am now building a simple web app to share my favourite images.
 This platform will also support comments from me or others on these map images.

 ## requirements